rebecca-butler/rebecca-butler.github.io/README.md

 # rebecca-butler.github.io
-A portfolio of projects I have worked on, including pictures and videos
+This website is written in Javascript, HTML, and CSS.
+It displays several projects that I have worked on with descriptions, pictures, and videos.
+Please visit https://rebecca-butler.github.io